The sprawling metropolis that is São Paulo is the most populous city in Brazil, let alone all of South America!

 Close to five centuries of construction and growth are represented in this stunning area, and it’s where you’ll find the Martelli Building, the first skyscraper in Latin America.

-Way out west of Centro is the upper-middle-class neighbourhood of Vila Madalena.
+Way out west of Centro is the upper-middle-class neighborhood of Vila Madalena.
 This far-removed area is known for being the bohemian centre of São Paulo, with mural art, a fun, vibrant nightlife, and studios and cafes galore, Vila Madalena attracts the city’s hip young professionals and artists alike.

 But in terms of nightlife, the undisputed most dynamic nightlife area is Baixa Augusta, our pick for where to stay in São Paulo for nightlife.
 This buzzing downtown area, just west of Centro, is known for its many bars and restaurants.